 According to Gregory James Chiaramonte, M.D. walking in all forms is beneficial.
 Walking builds strong bones, promotes mental clarity, and it involves the use of the heart and lungs.
-It also promotes facet joint mobility and nerve root mobility and function.
+It also promotes facet joint mobility, nerve root mobility and function.

 Better bone health as you age

 Uphill walking is different in that the spine joints are in a flexed open position.
 This might be helpful in conditions where there is nerve root tightness.
 Uphill walking may even help patients with spinal stenosis and other ailments because it opens up the spinal channel.
 Downhill walking is different since the spine joints are in an extended closed position.
 This could worsen conditions where there is already nerve root tightness.
 The spinal channel tends to close as well.

 As you age, you need to be aware of osteoporosis risk.
 This is a debilitating disease and prevention is the best way to mitigate risk as you get older.

 Read more on how to ensure good bone health[/vc_column_text]